What are stem cells and why are they important?

-When a stem cell divides, the new cells may either become a stem cell or a specific cell, such as a blood cell, a brain cell, or a muscle.
+When a stem cell divides, the new cells may either become another stem cell or a specific cell, such as a blood cell, a brain cell, or a muscle cell.

-A stem cell is known as an "undifferentiated cell," because it can still become any kind of cell.
+Scientists call a stem cell an undifferentiated cell because it can become any cell.
 In contrast, a blood cell, for example, is a 'differentiated' cell, because it is already a specific kind of cell.

-In some tissues, stem cells play an important role in regeneration, as they can easily divide, and they can keep replacing dead cells.
-Scientists believe this may offer potential treatments for conditions such as diabetes and heart disease.
+In some tissues, stem cells play an essential role in regeneration, as they can divide easily to replace dead cells.

-For instance, if someone has damaged tissue in their heart, it might be possible to stimulate the growth of healthy tissue by transplanting laboratory-grown stem cells into the person's heart.
+For instance, if someone's heart contains damaged tissue, doctors might be able to stimulate healthy tissue to grow by transplanting laboratory-grown stem cells into the person's heart.
 This could cause the heart tissue to renew itself.

-A small-scale study published in the Journal of Cardiovascular Translational Research trialed this method.
-The researchers reported a 40 percent reduction of the size of scarred heart tissue caused by heart attacks.
+Researchers on a small-scale study published in the Journal of Cardiovascular Translational Research tested this method.

-In the past, this kind of scarring has been seen as permanent and untreatable.
+Doctors have always considered this kind of scarring permanent and untreatable.

-However, this study involved only 11 participants.
-It is difficult to tell whether the improvement in heart function was caused by the transplantation of stem cells, or whether it was caused by something else.
+However, this small study involved only 11 participants.
+This makes it difficult to tell whether the improvement in heart function resulted from the transplantation of stem cells or whether it was due to something else.

-All of the transplants took place while the patients were undergoing heart bypass surgery, for instance, so it is possible that the improvement in heart function could be due to the bypass rather than the stem cell treatment.
+For example, all of the transplants took place while the individuals were undergoing heart bypass surgery, so it is possible that the improvement in heart function was due to the bypass rather than the stem cell treatment.

-To investigate further, the researchers plan to do another study, this time including a control group of patients with heart failure who undergo bypass surgery, but who do not receive the stem cell treatment.
+To investigate further, the researchers plan to do another study.
+This study will include a control group of people with heart failure who undergo bypass surgery but who do not receive the stem cell treatment.

-Another study published in Nature Communications suggested that stem cell therapies could form the basis of personalized diabetes treatment.
+Another investigation, published in Nature Communications in 2016, has suggested that stem cell therapies could be the basis of personalized diabetes treatment.

 "In theory, if we could replace the damaged cells in these individuals with new pancreatic beta cells — whose primary function is to store and release insulin to control blood glucose — patients with type 1 diabetes wouldn't need insulin shots anymore."